AditiBhandari/south-asia-data-sources/README.md

 # south-asia-data-sources
-Here are some sources for data about India and the South Asian subcontinent; governmental, research and more.
+Here are some sources for data about India and South Asia; governmental, research and more.
 To add to this list, please submit a pull request.

 *Please do NOT add data sources containing personal identifying information (e.g. people's contact/biometric information, addresses etc.) or otherwise private data that you are not authorized to share.*